Asia’s Economic Rise Requires Responsible Leadership

 Esquel Integral serves as a real-world benchmark for sustainable manufacturing and innovation.

 Moreover, “Students experienced almost 360 degrees of sustainable experience,” (07:57) Professor Wang reflects.
-Students live in Dorm 2.0, eat in sustainable cafeterias, and join a natural dye workshop.
+Students live in Dorm 2.0 with sustainable infrastructures, eat in sustainable cafeterias, and join a natural dye workshop.

 Professor Wang elaborates, “There was a very enjoyable moment when students were showing off about their artwork.”
 (08:34) Overall, this immersive program uniquely shows how business, culture, and community can connect for long-term sustainable impact.